Coteh/2048-clone/README.md

     - Standard (default - blocks are relatively large)
     - Compact (blocks are smaller)
 - Confetti animation when player achieves 2048 (using [canvas-confetti](https://github.com/catdad/canvas-confetti) library)
+- Changelog Dialog
+    - Shows the contents of [CHANGELOG.md](CHANGELOG.md) in a dialog box in-game
+    - Uses [marked](https://github.com/markedjs/marked) to parse the changelog markdown file into HTML to be displayed in the dialog

 ## Development